Danilo-Guedes/quikdev-danilo-test/README.md

 ## Getting Started

-> :warning: **WARNING**: This monorepo requires Node.js v18+.
-Please ensure you have this version installed before proceeding.
+> :warning: **WARNING **: This monorepo requires Docker and Docker Compose  installed before proceeding.

 To get started with this project, follow the steps below: